AI Strategy Consulting: What to Look for (and What to Avoid)

-I spent a week in Guadalajara presenting to 70 livestock genetics professionals.
-What they taught me about technology adoption was more valuable than anything I showed them.
+Read more →I spent a week in Guadalajara presenting to 70 livestock genetics professionals about AI adoption.
+What they taught me about AI change management was more valuable than anything I showed them.

 Read more →Both AI coding assistants now share context through a single Obsidian MCP server